Few family films among Hollywood's holiday movies

 By Zorianna Kit

-LOS ANGELES If moviegoers are expecting traditional family films in theaters this holiday season, they may be surprised.
+LOS ANGELES, Nov 14 If moviegoers are expecting traditional family films in theaters this holiday season, they may be surprised.
 Hollywood filmmakers are releasing movies that feature epic battles with vampires, goblins, extremists and a few elves.

 With blockbuster films like "The Hobbit," the final installment of "The Twilight Saga," and the big screen version of hit musical "Les Miserables," Hollywood is hoping for a strong end to 2012 after some disappointments in the summer.